Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Signal to noise estimation

-Furthermore, as discussed in \citet{GS21a}, for the KROSS dataset noise information is not provided, which compelled us to first run 3DBarolo and subsequently select the Quality of the objects.
+Furthermore, as discussed in \citet{GS21a}, for the KROSS dataset noise information is not provided, which compelled us to first run 3DBarolo and subsequently assign the Quality of the objects based on S/N from 1D-spectrum .
 This process is particularly challenging due to the extensive dataset ($> 500$ objects per survey), and has proven to be significantly time-consuming.
-This is one of the primary reasons why studying the signal-to-noise ratio (SNR) from integrated spectra is crucial.
+This is one of the primary reasons why studying the S/N from integrated spectra is crucial.
 This information can be used in primary selection criteria, thereby expediting the analysis process.
 Lastly, we observe that the catalogs used in this work provide somewhat round-off values for spectroscopic redshifts.
 Consequently, in some cases the peak of H$\alpha$ appears slightly shifted ($\sim 10^{-4} \mu m$), as indicated by the vertical blue line in Figures~\ref{fig:1D-int-spc-SN} and \ref{fig:SN-Haimages}.

-\section{Constraining Gas Geometrical Parameters with 3DBarolo}
+\section{Constraining gas geometrical parameters with 3DBarolo}